eventB-Soton/Rodin-Bundles/README.md

   - SMT Solvers 1.4.0.8c9a179
   - ProB 3.0.10.202106111432
   - RMF ProR 0.13.0.201509161042
+  - Git Integration for Eclipse 5.10.0.202012080955-r

-* *ac.soton.rodinp.baseline*: Bundle including the released features including their source and tests (SDK) from our group.
+* *ac.soton.rodinp.baseline*: BL2112 bundle includes the released features
+  including their source and tests (SDK) from our group.
 This bundle is intended for developers and to be used as the API baseline.
   Currently, the content of the bundle is as follows
   - Rodin Product 3.6.0.202105121522-77c344946
   - Rodin Handbook 2.5.0.201606291411
-  - CamilleX SDK 2.1.0.release
+  - CamilleX SDK 2.1.1.release
   - UML-B Statemachines SDK 4.0.1.release
   - UML-B Statemachines Animation SDK 3.0.0.release
   - UML-B Classdiagrams SDK 3.0.0.release